Working Papers

 The (Relative) Prices of Climate Change (with D. Difino) [ Status: Analysis Stage ]

-Hot temperatures and vulnerability (with E. De Cian and T. Randazzo) [ Status: Analysis Stage | Project: PRICE - PRIN2022 ]
+Harsh parenting and temperature (with E. De Cao and P. A. Naß) [ Status: Analysis Stage ]